Liubsyy/JarEditor/README.md

 <img src="./img/JarEditor_demo.gif"  />

 ### 3. Class bytes tool
-For obfuscated jars, the decompilation effect is not very satisfactory.
+For obfuscated jars, the decompilation result is not very satisfactory.
 In this case, you can use tools to directly modify the bytecode.
 Click the **Class bytes tool** icon to select the tool

 #### javassist